Rat-Man (comics): Rat-Man

 Leo Ortolani draws Rat-Man on Wikimedia Italia Wikiwall during Lucca Comics&Games 2010.

-A.k.a.
-Rat-Boy, Marvelmouse, Deboroh Valker or Deboroh la Roccia, he is always the main character of the story.
-He has no powers, no abilities and no intelligence, but his goodwill and greatness of heart compensate for this.
+Rat-Man, also known as Rat-Boy, Marvelmouse, Deboroh Valker, and Deboroh la Roccia, is always the main protagonist of the story.
+He has no powers, abilities, and limited intelligence (compared to similar main characters), but his goodwill and kind heartedness compensate for this.
 Although he isn't very clever or strong, he has somehow managed to fend off many terrible threats against No Name City.
 Due to his character taking inspiration from a mouse, he harbors an unnatural and extremely violent hatred for cats.

 Cinzia Otherside

 Originally a postman with the name of Paul, she is a transgender woman who loves Rat-Man.
 Her coming out as such is deeply related with Marvelmouse's realization of being Rat-Man.
 She has tried to marry him and seduce him over the years, to no avail.

 Tadeus Brakko

 An African-American police inspector, he is Rat-Man's best friend, and easily his only one.
 He was the only person to support Rat-Man after coming out of the coma and he has great faith in him.
 Probably it helps their friendship that he is almost as dimwitted as Rat-Man himself, not even realizing, in certain circumstances, Rat-Man's racial prejudices against him.
 His wife, Clara, constantly cheats on him but loves him deeply as well.
 They have a son, who is in fact son of the postman.
 His physical appearance is based upon Danny Glover's character Sgt.
 Murtaugh in the Lethal Weapon series.